AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 ### Theme Configuations

-The theme can be configured in `chrome -> WhiteSur -> theme.css`.
+The theme can be configured in `userChrome.css` and `userContent.css`.
 The available options can be found under `chrome -> WhiteSur -> customs`.

 <br><br>